ChethanGunvith/Animated-Vector-drawable-Path-Morphing/README.md

-I will continue to write more on this, and would like to show how to add controller over animated vector drawable, That's most challenging and interesting thing to that you ever wanted.
+I would like to add bit more information in coming days on how to give controller over animated vector drawable, That's one most challenging and interesting thing to do.

  Youtube tutorial -
 https://www.youtube.com/watch?v=2aq3ljlnQdI&feature=youtu.be
 https://youtu.be/P35hQOsW0xU